oracle-livelabs/security/data-safe/api-schedule-audit-data-copy/api-schedule-audit-data-copy.md

 - Create a compute instance using the Oracle Linux Cloud Developer 8 image
 - Connect to your compute instance from Cloud Shell
 - Create an API key
-- Upload your PEM file to your compute instance
+- Upload your private key (PEM file) to your compute instance
 - Create a configuration file
 - Compile the Java program
 - Obtain the compartment OCID for your target database